The Morning Briefing: Let's Hope Georgia Voters Realize 2021 Was One Big, Stupid Mistake

 That's a tricky one.
 Yes, I am, but I'm not sure when just yet.
 My return to college has made everything weird.
 At the moment, I'm working out what that schedule is going to look like for the summer and fall.
 The good news is that I've been getting on stage and working on material.
 In the short term, I may record some quick hit stuff here in Tucson and get it up online somewhere.
 Everyone here will be the first to know.

 It's great to be back.
-This week started off with a lot of sleep depravation and strangeness, but all is well now.
+This week started off with a lot of sleep deprivation and strangeness, but all is well now.
 Thanks to all who have been writing!

 Everything Isn't Awful